| |

 How to Make Easy No Fuss Thanksgiving Turkey Recipe

-Remove the neck and giblets from inside the bird (you can save these for gravy or discard them).
-Pat the turkey completely dry with paper towels—we want that dryness to help the skin crisp up nicely.
-Season the inside of the cavity with salt and pepper, then stuff it with quartered lemon, onion, apple, and the reserved herbs.
-This adds a subtle fruitiness and herbaceous scent from the inside out.
+Remove the turkey from its packaging, then take out the neck and giblets — you can save these for making gravy or simply discard if you prefer.
+Be sure to pat the turkey very dry with paper towels; this helps the skin crisp up beautifully.
+Season inside the cavity with salt and pepper, then stuff it with the quartered lemon, onion, apple, and your leftover fresh herbs.

-Step 4: Butter Under the Skin and Basting
+Step 4: Butter Under the Skin and Prep for Roasting

 👨🍳